kubernetes/enhancements/keps/sig-network/2433-topology-aware-hints/README.md

 * **How can an operator determine if the feature is in use by workloads?**
   If the `endpointslices_changed_per_sync` metric has a non-zero value for the `auto` approach, this feature is in use.

+* **How can someone using this feature know that it is working for their instance?**

+  With the new [reduced scope](#important-scope-reduction-feb-2025), the part being classified as "having graduated to GA" only involves an API field addition.
+Users can verify its functionality by describing an EndpointSlice and checking if the `Hints` field is configured.

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**